PTCInc/vuforia-engine/README.md

 The SDK release notes are available through our [release notes](https://library.vuforia.com/release-notes/vuforia-engine-release-notes) page.

 ## Terms & Conditions
-By downloading the Vuforia Engine SDK, you agree to our [developer agreement](https://developer.vuforia.com/legal/vuforia-developer-agreement) and [terms of service](https://developer.vuforia.com/legal/tos) which governs your use thereof.
+By using the Vuforia Engine SDK, and this repository, you agree to our [developer agreement](https://developer.vuforia.com/legal/vuforia-developer-agreement) and [terms of service](https://developer.vuforia.com/legal/tos) which governs your use thereof.

 Copyright 2023 PTC